PokemonGoers/PokeData/README.md

 ## API Documentation
  A detailed documentation of the API is available [here](http://pokedata.c4e3f8c7.svc.dockerapp.io:65014/doc/).

+## API Demo
+ A demo of our API can also be found [here](http://pokedata.c4e3f8c7.svc.dockerapp.io:65014/doc/).

 ## Data Sources
  Data accessible through the API has been extracted from these sources:
   - [Twitter](https://twitter.com/)